Ennis National School

 Ennis National School is a primary school in Ennis, County Clare, Ireland opened in 1897.
 It was a boys' school for 95 years before becoming co-educational in 1992.
-As of the 2018-–19 school year, it has 38 individuals in its teaching staff.
+As of the 2018–2019 school year, it had 38 individuals in its teaching staff.

 The school's curriculum includes participating in "Ennis Information Age Schools", leading a poetry project.
 A team of pupils won the 2003 national Cadbury/NPC Challenge Quiz, out of 1,800 schools.

 Development of a replacement school on a new site was finally authorised by the Government in November 2006.
 This followed a long campaign by parents.
 The new building opened in 2014.